omar-nafea/FullStack/React_Advanced/Module_2.2_RulesOfHooks&FetchingDataWithHooks.md

 }
 ```

-The code essentially does the same thing, but this second example is cleaner and better organized.

-One additional thing that can be discussed here is the return statement of the above example.

 Very often, the response from fetching third-party data might fail, or be delayed.
 That's why it can be useful to provide different renders, based on whether or not the data has been received.

 The simplest conditional rendering might involve setting up two renders, based on whether or not the data has been successfully fetched.

-For example:
 ```js
  return someStateVariable.length > 0 ? (
     <div>